PlumpMath/DesignPatternCS/README.md

 3. **ConcreteHandler** These are concrete handlers classes inheried from Handler class.
 These include the functionality to handle some request and ass others to the next item in the chain of request

 ###### When to use it?
+* A set of handlers to handle a request.
+* A scenario within you need to pass a request to one handler among a list of handlers at run-time based on certain conditions.
+* Exception handling system in C# is the good example of this pattern.
+Since an exception thrown by a piece of code in C# is handled by a set of try-catch block.
+Here catch blocks act as possible handlers to handle the exception.

 ## Creational Patterns